Unfamiliar Finetuning Examples Control How Language Models Hallucinate: MMLU Training Details

 \subsection{SFT Models}

-We use the metric described in Appendix Sec. \ref{appdx:mmlu_metric} to determine whether the familiarity of a finetuning example.
-We classify examples with NLL greater than 0.7 as unfamiliar, and the rest as familiar.
+We classify examples with unfamiliarity score (NLL) greater than 0.36 as unfamiliar, and the rest as familiar.
 During finetuning, we rebalance the dataset such that 50\% of finetuning examples are familiar and 50\% are unfamiliar.

+We use a batch size of 12.
+We use the AdamW optimizer with learning rate = 1e-5, betas = (0.9, 0.95), eps = 1.0e-8, and weight decay=1.0e-6.